RedHenLab/BlendedJointAttention/_posts/2016-07-20-Coding-period(First).md

 <img src = '{{ site.url }}/img/BCJA.jpg'>

-The repository can be looked upon [here](https://github.com/RedHenLab/BlendedJointAttentionClean)
+The repository can be looked upon [here](https://github.com/RedHenLab/BlendedJointAttentionClean).
+The accepted algorithms were placed on the Case High performance computing cluster.

 ### Required Packages: